LewisTrundle/L4-Individual-Project/src/readme.md

 # _Robot Controller_

 ## File Structure
+### _competition-website_
+This folder contains all files relevant to the website for the competition.

 ### _public_
 This folder contains the html code and other elements use to display the controller.
 * _images/_ - Contains the images used on the controller.